 All other countries (PCR Test): R500

 Antigen Test: R150

 Results will be available within 24-48 hours after reaching the analysing laboratory and will be sent to the travellers by email.
 The result is watermarked and stamped so there should be no reason for your to collect a hard copy.
-If you still require an emailed copy of your result, you may call 0860 666 553, and select OPTION 2.

 Travellers testing positive for COVID-19 are presumably asymptomatic.
 While false positive COVID-19 PCR tests do occur, false negative tests are frequently seen, especially in asymptomatic patients.
 Subsequent tests may prove negative depending on a range of factors including but not limited to the shedding rate of the virus, immune response and sample quality.
 Drs Dietrich, Voigt, Mia takes no responsibility for ANY claims of whatsoever nature or any consequential losses relating to test results falling within the aforementioned category.
 Furthermore, we will make every effort to ensure the timely analysis of the sample, however we cannot take responsibility for reimbursing missed flights or other costs as a result of test results not being available.